Free FallThe Free Fall Research Page

 Free Fall Research Page Tips for Would-Be Authors

-February 2012: This week, after hearing from two authors asking about the feasibility of certain fall-related plot developments, I started to wonder if it was some kind of trend.
+February 2012 (plus multiple updates, see below): This week, after hearing from two authors asking about the feasibility of certain fall-related plot developments, I started to wonder if it was some kind of trend.
 Are would-be authors combing the Internet for facts to support their plot twists?
 Anyway, to help future authors, here are some tips:

 February 2012: The news broke this week that there was yet another aspirant to Joe Kittinger's free fall record.
 This time around it's Felix Baumgartner, who as part of a team sponsored by the 'energy' drink Red Bull, will make an attempt in August from around 120,000 feet.
 Let's hope he is prepared to brave the freezing temperatures at that altitude.